Girianiket/Bike-Sales-Dashboard-Excel/README.md

 10. Which combination of demographic factors (e.g., Married + Graduate Degree + Management) shows the highest purchase rate?

 - DashBoard Interaction<a href="https://github.com/Girianiket/Bike-Sales-Dashboard-Excel/blob/main/DashBoard%20Img..png">View Board</a>

+## PROCESS

+Collect and Clean Data – Gather the bike sales dataset and remove duplicates or errors.
+Prepare Data – Organize fields, create age and commute categories, and format all values.
+Analyze Data – Use Pivot Tables to calculate averages and counts (e.g., income by purchase, age vs purchase).
+Design Dashboard – Add Pivot Charts (bar, line, column) to visualize key insights clearly.
+Add Interactivity – Insert slicers for filters like Marital Status, Education, Children, and Occupation.
+Format and Finalize – Apply a theme, title, and proper labels to make the dashboard professional and easy to read.

+## PROJECT INSIGHT

+Middle-aged customers are more likely to purchase bikes compared to younger or older groups.
+Married individuals and those with higher income levels show a greater tendency to buy bikes.
+Customers with shorter commute distances are more interested in purchasing bikes.
+Manaement and professional occupations have a higher purchase rate than manual or clerical jobs.
+Education level also plays a role — customers with graduate or bachelor’s degrees are more likely to buy.

+## FINAL CONCLUSION

+The Bike Sales Dashboard provides a clear understanding of customer demographics and purchasing behavior.
+It helps identify the target audience for marketing — primarily middle-aged, married professionals with higher income and shorter commutes.
+This analysis can assist businesses in improving sales strategies, pricing models, and promotional campaigns to attract potential buyers effectively.